etlegacy/etlegacy/README.md

     $ git submodule init
     $ git submodule update

 This downloads the essential dependencies (libjpeg, libSDL and libcurl) into the `libs/` directory.
-You can choose whether to use bundled library instead of the system one by changing the `BUNDLED_XXX` variable in the CMake configuration.
+You can choose whether to use bundled libraries instead of the system ones by changing the `BUNDLED_LIBS` variable in the CMake configuration.
+You can then select which bundled libraries to use by toggling the respective `BUNDLED_XXX` variable.

 Compile and install
 -----------------------------------------------------------------------------